 - closely monitor the media, other local information sources and the Global Disaster Alert and Coordination System

 - contact friends and family in Australia with regular updates about your welfare and whereabouts.

 Typhoons and severe weather

 The typhoon season is from May to November.
 Local authorities broadcast current typhoon information through the local media and the Japan Meteorological Agency website.
 The precise path and strength of a typhoon are difficult to predict and can change quickly.

 Earthquakes and Tsunamis

 There is constant risk of earthquakes and tsunamis throughout Japan.
 The Japan Meteorological Agency provides information in English about earthquakes and tsunamis.

-You should familiarise yourself with emergency evacuation plans in your region and identify your local shelter, which is often a local school or other public facility.
-Information on emergency plans in your area can be obtained from local or prefectural government offices.
-After a major earthquake, follow the advice of the local authorities and emergency services.
+You can get information on emergency plans in your area from local or prefectural government offices.
 Local authorities bear primary responsibility for providing assistance during a crisis to people living or travelling within their jurisdictions.